telerik/xaml-docs/controls/radnavigationview/features/hierarchy.md

 ## Multiple Expanded Items

-By default multiple RadNavigationViewItem elements with child items can be expanded at once.
+By default, multiple RadNavigationViewItem elements with child items can be expanded at once.
 To change this and allow only a single expanded item, set the __AllowMultipleExpandedItems__ property of RadNavigationView to False.

 #### __[XAML] Example 2: Disabling multiple expanded items at once__
 {{region radnavigationview-features-hierarchy-1}}